• Skip to primary navigation

 The long-term outlook of birth injuries depends on how severe the injuries are and the type of injury.

-For instance, most babies who develop Erb’s palsy will heal within the first year of life.[5]
+For instance, most babies who develop Erb’s palsy will heal within the first year of life with treatment.[5]
 Others will continue to have weakness in the affected arm, and some children may have one arm longer than the other.

-Whether birth injuries are mild or severe, parents should not be financially responsible if the injures were caused by a healthcare professional’s negligence.
+Whether birth injuries are mild or severe, parents should not be financially responsible if a healthcare professional’s negligence caused the injuries.

 Most states have medical malpractice laws that hold medical professionals and even hospitals accountable for expenses associated with medical treatment, mental health treatment, home accommodations, and other financial factors that result from the birth injury.